The Files page displays the current code quality information for each analyzed file in your enabled repository branches.

 Not all files may exist in all branches of your repositories.
 Make sure that you're displaying files for the correct branch.

-The Files page doesn't display ignored files that aren't meant to be analyzed.
+The Files page doesn't display ignored files that aren't meant to be analyzed, including the files that Codacy ignores by default.

 The file has an extension that is not on the list of supported extensions